 2004

-The Minifigures included in licensed sets have flesh-coloured heads now.
+The Minifigures included in licensed sets have flesh-colored heads now.

 2009

-Minifigures are minimised (!), and micro figures are born.
+Minifigures are minimized (!), and micro figures are born.

 2010

 The madness called the "Collectible Minifigure Series" begins.
-Also, Minifigures are minimised further and become trophies (also called statuettes or nano figures – more on this later).
+Also, Minifigures are minimized further and become trophies (also called statuettes or nano figures – more on this later).

 2014